SlugsLikePie/5804-Docs-Gitbook-Test/README.md

 3. Test to see if the motor spins now using Phoenix tuner
 4. Redeploy code and check in Phoenix tuner if the motor's stator current limit has been set back to a small value
 5. If the value has been reset, find the line of code that is applying that value as a constant and change it to 120 amps (or whatever current limit it should be)

+## Rio Logging
+### 1.0 View Rio connection and power logs
+1. Click the gear icon next to the team number in FRC Driver Station
+2. Click view log file

+## Swerve Drive
+### 1.0 Swerve randomly not setting zeroes correctly on robot startup
+1. Call swerve.resetModuleToAbsolute() (or equivalent method) twice at the top of RobotContainer